 Main image: The Water Cure, 2018.
 Courtesy: Hamish Hamilton, London

 Bryony White is a doctoral candidate in the English Department at King’s College London.
-She has written for the Times Literary Supplement, LA Review of Books, Hazlitt and Art Monthly amongst others.
+She has written for the Times Literary Supplement, LA Review of Books, Hazlitt and Art Monthly amongst others and is currently working on her first novel.